joybio/multiPrime/README.md

 		Links: https://www.nature.com/articles/nmeth.1923

 # Installation and Snakemake
 Snakemake is a workflow management system that helps to create and execute data processing pipelines.
-It requires python3 and dependent environment (multiPrime == multiPrime2 == multiPrime3) can be most easily installed via the bioconda package of the python anaconda distribution.
+It requires python3 and dependent environment (multi-DegePrime == multiPrime-original == multiPrime) can be most easily installed via the bioconda package of the python anaconda distribution.

   ```bash
   conda create -n multiPrime -c bioconda -c conda-forge --file requirement.txt